tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/networking/03-network-layer.md

 Note that an **IP datagram** has a total of 20 bytes of header (assuming no options).
 If the datagram carries a TCP segment, then each datagram carries a total of 40 bytes of header (20 bytes of IP header plus 20 bytes of TCP header) along with the application-layer message.

+### The IPv4 header

+Each row is 4 bytes (32 bits).

+The Options field is optional (and variable in size), so the length of the IPv4 header is variable.
+Without the Options field, the header is `20 bytes` in length, from the first bit of the Version field to the last bit of the Destination Address field.
+With the Options field at its maximum size (40 bytes), the IPv4 header is 60 bytes in length.
+However, the Options field is rarely used and is beyond the scope of the CCNA exam.

+---

+The next two fields are `Differentiated Services Code Point (DSCP)`, which is 6 bits in length, and `Explicit Congestion Notification (ECN)`, which is 2 bits in length.
+This byte of the IPv4 header used to be called the `Type of Service` field and still is sometimes, but DSCP + ECN is the current definition.

+These fields are used for `Quality of Service (QoS)`, which is a network feature used to prioritize specific types of network traffic over other types.

+---

+The `Identification`, `Flags`, and `Fragment Offset` fields, 32 bits in total, are used together to support packet `fragmentation`—when a datagram is broken up into multiple smaller datagrams called `fragments`.
+IPv4 uses a concept called `maximum transmission unit (MTU)` to indicate the maximum size a packet should be, and any packet larger than the MTU will be fragmented.
+Then, the final destination host of the packet reassembles the fragments to restore the original packet.

+---

+The Time To Live (TTL) field is an 8-bit field.
+When a host sends a packet, it will set an initial value in this field (a common value is 64), and then each router that forwards the packet will decrease the value in this field by 1.
+If the value reaches 0, the router will drop the packet.

+Loops should not occur in a properly configured network, but mistakes can happen.
+The TTL field prevents packets from looping indefinitely; once the packet’s TTL reaches 0, it will be dropped.

 ## What’s Inside a Router?

 Routers are not used to connect many end hosts within a LAN.
 Instead, they are placed at the edge of a LAN and used to enable communications between LANs and external networks, such as the internet.